What are cataracts?

 An eye doctor can check for cataracts as part of a dilated eye exam.
+If you’re age 60 or older, get a dilated eye exam every 1 to 2 years.
 The exam is simple and painless — your doctor will give you some eye drops to dilate (widen) your pupil and then check your eyes for cataracts and other eye problems.

 What’s the treatment for cataracts?